And we're back on the fastest three hours in media, Rush Limbaugh and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 I thought this was America.

-But obviously, somewhere along the line that has changed.
+But obviously, somewhere along the line, that has changed.

-Well, you're you are so right about that.
+Well, you are so right about that.

 You're being lied to from the White House on down.

-We are here for you, Rush.
+But the last lady that talked to you, we are here for you, Rush.

 They can try all they want.